Keyboard | Piano Essentials

 The hand crossing in measure 51f. allows to right hand to have an antiphonal dialogue with itself.
 These skips are a bit treacherous, but the passage is made easier by three factors: the left hand is very simple; there is always at least a measure between skips to regain poise; and the skips are always to black notes, which are much easier to find in a hurry than white notes since they “stick out” from the keyboard.
 In cross hand passages the traveling hand generally goes over the stationary hand (“sopra” may be used to indicate “over”; “sotto” indicates “under”).

 The passage at m.
-89f. is an exceptionally effective example of physical mirror writing using radial rotation of the wrist from the elbow.
+89 is an exceptionally effective example of physical mirror writing using radial rotation of the wrist from the elbow.
 The octave interval allows the radial motions to be used most efficiently (in piano technique, large interval tremolos are more ergonomic than trills).
 Each hand position spans no more than an octave, avoiding large skips.
 The articulation of the outer notes (first sustained, then staccato) gives the impression of 4 textural layers.

-Measure 149f. displays an inversion of the texture of the beginning of the Allegro, but two-note slurs in the left hand replace the wrist staccatos.
+Measure 149 displays an inversion of the texture of the beginning of the Allegro, but two-note slurs in the left hand replace the wrist staccatos.
 We suspect that Beethoven may have been induced into using these 2-note slurs by the predominant black-key-to-white-key pattern that physically suggests this phrasing.

-This ghostly Π coupling of a rumbling octave tremolo and mysterious rolling broken chords creates an evocatively anxious retransitional color.
+This ghostly pp coupling of a rumbling octave tremolo and mysterious rolling broken chords creates an evocatively anxious retransitional color.
 Note that rests are omitted from the top staff to indicate that the right hand is playing in the bottom staff.

 These opening 13 bars of the slow movement begin with a typical three-layered keyboard texture: melody, bass and flowing inner voice.
 Although only one dynamic is printed (and apparently Beethoven did not even provide that), it can be assumed that the pianist will play the melody slightly louder and suppress the inner voice.
 The inner voice is notated in lower staff because it fits the bass clef, but pianists instinctively play it with the right hand.
 The four-voice texture beginning at measure 9 resembles the texture we examined at m.
 89 of the first movement, but here the slower tempo and singing outer voices create a completely different sound.
 Beethoven provides a few ergonomic/sonic touches: At the end of measure 7 the repeated notes of the middle voice match the forearm portamento of the melody; the finger staccato arpeggio in measure 8 briefly clears the air; and in measures 12-13 a surging cello-like line replaces the left hand’s mirroring texture.

 Debussy’s piano writing frequently uses the hands in tandem to create a single richly imagined layer of activity with a sparkling surface.
-Here in measure 4 the waves of the arpeggio are divided idiomatically between the hands (as indicated by the cross-staff beaming).
+Below, in measure 4, the waves of the arpeggio are divided idiomatically between the hands (as indicated by the cross-staff beaming).
 The left hand crosses over to superimpose glimmers — ergonomically friendly black-keys.
 Measures 6 and 7 use this superimposition to create a 5- octave wash, a dazzling accumulation of sound from a technically simple pattern.
 The crescendo is an essential component to this effect, provided in part by the lean of the pianist’s body into the highest notes.

 The material of measures 7-9 is similarly a composite single layer, with the left hand’s tremolos adding a heterophonic shimmer.
 Here, too, the crescendo defines the sound quality as well as the shape.
 The grace-note arpeggio that rips the beginning of m.
 10 is more of a noisy attack transient than a harmonic event, and the low trill is heard as its aftermath.
 Debussy uses the odd voicing inspired by the thumb’s ability to play seconds (note that they are either all-white or all-black) to give sonic mystery to the “plaintive and distant” right hand horn call of measures 11-12.